Azure/kubectl-aks/README.md

-# Microsoft Azure CLI kubectl plugin
+# Microsoft Azure Kubernetes Service (AKS) CLI kubectl plugin

-`kubectl-az` is a `kubectl` plugin that provides a set of commands that can be used to debug an AKS cluster even when the cluster's control plane is not working correctly.
+`kubectl-aks` is a `kubectl` plugin that provides a set of commands that can be used to debug an AKS cluster even when the cluster's control plane is not working correctly.
 For instance, when the API server is having problems.